Law School Admissions Consulting — Pricing

 Questions about our Law Pricing

-We publish all of this openly because pricing opacity in this industry is unnecessary.
-We sit where we believe the value is real: high enough to work only with consultants who are genuinely excellent, and grounded in what the work actually costs to deliver well.
+We publish our package pricing openly because pricing opacity in this industry is unnecessary.
+We price where we believe the value is real: high enough to work only with consultants who are genuinely excellent, and grounded in what the work actually costs to deliver well.

 In general, no. Our pricing reflects how the work is staffed and delivered, and we don’t routinely split payments or restructure packages as a default.